Using learning to change job

 Find out what qualifications and skills are needed

-- The job profiles on the Prospects and National Careers Service websites will give you an idea of the qualifications and skills needed for jobs that interest you.
+- The job profiles within Job Sectors will give you an idea of the qualifications and skills needed for jobs that interest you.

 - Have a look at advertised vacancies to get an idea of what employers demand.
-You will find some recruitment sites listed in Tips to help you get back in to work; the Find a job search facility from Jobcentre Plus is one of the UK’s largest databases of job vacancies.
+You will find some recruitment sites listed in Tips to help you get back in to work; the Find a job search facility is one of the UK’s largest databases of job vacancies.